Pre-increment and Post-increment in C/C++

 - Pre-Increment Operator

-Pre-increment operator: A pre-increment operator is used to increment the value of a variable before using it in a expression.
+1) Pre-increment operator: A pre-increment operator is used to increment the value of a variable before using it in an expression.
 In the Pre-Increment, value is first incremented and then used inside the expression.

 a = ++x;

-Post-increment operator: A post-increment operator is used to increment the value of variable after executing expression completely in which post increment is used.
-In the Post-Increment, value is first used in a expression and then incremented.
+2) Post-increment operator: A post-increment operator is used to increment the value of the variable after executing the expression completely in which post-increment is used.
+In the Post-Increment, value is first used in an expression and then incremented.

 a = x++;

-Here, suppose the value of ‘x’ is 10 then value of variable ‘b’ will be 10 because old value of ‘x’ is used.
+Here, suppose the value of ‘x’ is 10 then the value of variable ‘a’ will be 10 because the old value of ‘x’ is used.

 Post Increment Operation a = 10 x = 11